 USDA Certified Organic Honey features full flavor and rich color.
 The USDA Organic seal on each bottle shows the honey was collected and handled in a manner that maintained organic integrity.
-Not only must this honey be produced on organic land, the hives must be surrounded by 3 more miles of organic ground.
 The majority of organic honey comes from Brazil, Canada and Mexico.

 By USDA definition, honey in this category is filtered to the extent that all or most fine particles, pollen grains, air bubbles or other matter normally found in raw honey have been removed.
 It's heated carefully to allow it to remain liquid longer while preserving natural flavor and aroma.
 Honey filtration delays crystallization, and creates a desirable easy-to-pour product.

 Raw honey is strained instead of filtered to retain natural pollens.
 It's warmed just enough to liquefy the honey crystals while retaining natural enzymes, flavor and aroma.
 Raw honey generally can be defined as honey obtained by minimal processing.

 Dark honey boasts a bold and distinct flavor while light honey generally has a mild taste.
 Their color, flavor and moisture content vary widely depending on the flower nectar source.

 What makes one honey taste and look so different from another?
 Often it’s a result of which of the 300 types of flowers worldwide the bees have fed on.
 The most common varieties are clover, orange blossom and wildflower.
 Check below to see what flowers the bees in your area are likely to use.

 Please note: Floral varieties are subject to change based on environmental factors.
 Ideally floral varieties stay the same but due to weather and other seasonal factors, local bees may choose to forage from alternative floral sources.